ryanehunter/ryanehunter.github.io/index.md

 ## About Me

 I am a Mathematics Ph.D. student at the University of Kansas.
-My advisor is Emily Witt.
+My advisor is <a href="https://witt.ku.edu">Emily Witt</a>.

 ## Research Interests